Preservation, Replacement or Revision?

 Severe joint pain is the most common reason patients undergo a joint replacement procedure.
-Whether your pain is a result of an old injury, of a degenerative condition like arthritis or osteoarthritis, or of a fracture, joint replacement procedures may be the recommended treatment option.
+Whether your pain is a result of an old injury; a degenerative condition like arthritis or osteoarthritis; or fracture; joint replacement procedures may be the recommended treatment option.

 You may be a candidate for a joint replacement surgery if you are experiencing any of the following symptoms:

 - Severe joint pain